GP: Dr Tessa Lewis (Partner)

 We are fully committed to the principles of the NHS and our aim is to provide a first class service for the residents of our practice area.”

 Blaenavon Medical Practice has been a training practice for GP Registrars since February 2015.
 GP Registrars are experienced doctors who have decided on a career in General Practice.
 Before they come to the practice they have worked for several years as hospital doctors and are learning to adapt their medical skills and knowledge to the General Practice environment.
 They will usually have spent at least two years working in a hospital before you see them in a practice and are closely supervised by a senior GP or trainer.
 A GP Registrar can be present with the practice from 6 to 12 months, depending where they are in their rotation.

 Sometimes our GP Trainees may wish to video record their consultations and in this care your permission will always be requested beforehand.

 Being a Training Practice is a mark of quality and practices have to go through a rigorous selection process before they can receive GP Registrars.
 We are committed to the education and training of future GPs.

-Practice Nurses: Susan, Lisa & Leanne
+Practice Nurses: Chloe, Lisa & Leanne

 Health Care Assistant: Pam